nurupo/vlc-pause-click-plugin/README.md

 # Pause Click plugin for VLC
 VLC plugin that allows you to pause/play a video by clicking on the video image.

-Works nicely with "double-click to fullscreen" too, if you enable ["Ignore double clicks" option in the settings](http://i.imgur.com/iDtLJpe.png).
+Can be configured to work nicely with double-click-to-fullscreen by enabling ["Prevent pause/play from triggering on double click" option in the settings](http://i.imgur.com/Kdrekks.png).
+By default it pauses on every click instead.

 ## Table of contents